 This 10 step guide is an early stage tool highlighting simple steps to auditing, planning and implementing a digital asset management strategy as well as tips to managing the expectations of stakeholders.

-Comprehensive and authoritative, this guide by leading IPR expert David Green has been published by the Government of Canada to provide detailed guidance on digital rights and their management in a museum context.
-Clicking the link on this page will open this resource to view on the Government of Canada website.
+This guide by leading IPR expert David Green has been published by the Government of Canada to provide detailed guidance on digital rights and their management in a museum context.

-This document from Live at LICA and Museum Development North West aims to chart how a small-scale museum and gallery, Peter Scott Gallery (Live at LICA), has begun to look at a more commercial side of digitisation through licensing a selection of digital images.
-The document details how the PSG integrated the preparation of digital […]
+This document aims to chart how a small-scale museum and gallery, Peter Scott Gallery (Live at LICA), has begun to look at a more commercial side of digitisation through licensing a selection of digital images.